navinj2712/IT_TEAM_B_09/README.md

 ###
 Brain tumors are a major cause of cancer death, and early diagnosis is essential for improving patient outcomes.
-Magnetic resonance imaging (MRI) is a common imaging modality used to detect brain tumors, but manual tumor segmentation is a timeconsuming and challenging task.
+Magnetic resonance imaging (MRI) is a common imaging modality used to detect brain tumors, but manual tumor segmentation is a time consuming and challenging task.
 The objective of this research project is to investigate the use of the Segment Anything foundation model for automatic brain tumor detection and segmentation.
 The Segment Anything foundation model is a large language model that can be prompted to perform a variety of tasks, including image segmentation.
 The